What are the pain and symptoms associated with the triceps brachii muscles?

-The triceps brachii is a three headed muscle which connects the shoulder blade and the upper arm to the elbow.
+The triceps brachii is a three headed muscle which connects the shoulder blade (scapula) and the upper arm (humerus) to the lower arm (ulna).
 The muscle is found in the back of the upper arm.

 What movements do the triceps brachii muscle control?

 - Straightens the arm at the elbow

 - Pulls the arm back behind the body

 Activities that cause triceps brachii muscle pain and symptoms: